 Controlling Your Mood

 There will be moments when all of a sudden you will become very moody.
 During these moments you might not have the time or patience to think things through effectively to get yourself out of this foul mood.
-You might not even want to work through the five step process discussed within the previous section.
+You might not even want to work through the five-step process discussed in the previous section.
 That’s okay.
 There are still things you can do that will help you control your mood to prevent things from getting out of hand.
 Here are some suggestions:

 Release Your Pent-Up Energy